Menu

 When do I add chlorine tabs to my pool?

 The most accurate measure for this is when the chlorine levels are lower than they should be.
 These are between 1-3 ppm.
 But, if you don’t know how to measure chlorine levels, you can look at how much time tablets take to dissolve.
 Usually, it should be between 3 to 5 days.
-This means you should add chlorine tablets at least once a week.

 Where Should You Place The Tablets In The Pool?